tsanydzul/technicalTest_stockbit/README.md

 to get the right answer for the question, question file (test3.txt) attached inside the project.

-call get method with http://localhost:8081/kafka/publish/test3.txt, where test3.txt is the file name that will send by producer to customer.
+call get method with http://localhost:8081/kafka/publish/test3.txt, where test3.txt is the file name that will send by producer to consumer.

 summary result that costumer proceed would be shown on the project console.